nmrtm/cyclistic-user-behavior-analysis/README.md

-# 🚲 Cyclistic User Behavior Analysis
+# 🚲 Cyclistic User Behaviour Analysis

 ## 📍 Project Overview

-In this project, I analyzed a fictional bike share company’s usage data using **R** and **Tableau** to identify trends and strategies for converting **casual riders into annual members**.
+In this project, I analysed a fictional bike share company’s usage data using **R** and **Tableau** to identify trends and strategies for converting **casual riders into annual members**.

-Findings showed that casual riders tend to take longer rides, especially in the summer.
+The findings showed that casual riders tend to take longer rides, especially during the summer.
 Based on the insights, I proposed **targeted marketing campaigns and membership offers** to improve user retention and engagement.

 ---